tardipede/concatipede/README.md

 Concatipede: an R package to concatenate fasta sequences easily  <img src="man/figures/concatipede_hexagon.png" width="120" align="right" />
 ==============================================================

-This package allows to concatenate sequences of multiple MSAs based on a translation table that can be edited in excel.
+This package allows to concatenate sequences from multiple Multiple Sequence Alignments based on a translation table.

-This is convenient in case of concatenation of no more than few hundred terminals and a few tens on markers.
-Once created the correspondence table it makes very easy and fast to include or exclude taxa and markers from the concatenated alignment, as well as update it with new sequences.

 ## How to install concatipede